This is my space to document adventure.

 This isn’t a hiker blog with lots of stats or gear lists, because there are already plenty of great ones out there by hikers that know much more than I (See below for some links).

 What interests me most are those tiny moments of spectacular truth, of capturing the essence of a thing.
 I am interested in process.
 I am interested in change, and revision.
-This blog in its current form is a place to share new adventures and process what life is like post-thru-hike.

 “Yeah runnin’ down a dream